liuzhuozhuo/edp-renormalization/README.md

 ### Abstract
-The renormalization procedure is fundamental to understand the behavior of the theories at different scales, defining effective theories that describe the behaviour of the systems for different energy levels.
+The renormalization procedure is fundamental to understand the behavior of the theories at different scales, defining effective theories that describe the behavior of the systems for different energy levels.
 However, the calculations are non-trivial, and perturbation theory is used to obtain the results, representing the different terms of the theory as diagrams that describe the process, similar to the Feynman diagrams.
 But the number of diagrams increases exponentially with